 How to Dress as a Female Traveler in Somaliland

 As a female traveler, you should take the dress code seriously.
 This is one of the strictest Muslim countries in the world when it comes to covering up.
-I don’t own a proper abaya, so I was using the clothes I already had.
+I didn’t travel with a proper abaya, so I was using the clothes I already had in my backpack.
 A long, black maxi skirt is a good start.
-Then add a T-shirt and loose-fitting long-sleeved blouse (preferably something that covers up your ass and chest).
-Do NOT wear trousers even if they are baggy.
+Then add a T-shirt and loose-fitting long-sleeved blouse (ideally something that covers your ass and chest).
+Do NOT wear trousers, even if they are baggy.

 Somalia is such an incredible place <3